EUthana/EUthana_Project/Comm/readme.md

 Modeling-combo start at 350 USD

--face and body mesh
+● face and body mesh

--rig and dynamic
+● rig and dynamic

--30 blendshapes
+● 30 blendshapes

--full textures
+● full textures

 Add-on: